Undetectable FAQ

 What if I can’t get to undetectable?

-However by still taking treatment, in most cases the virus will still be suppressed to very low levels which would still present as beneficial for your health and greatly reduces the risk of transmission compared to not being on treatment.
+However, in most cases, the virus will still be suppressed to very low levels, which is still beneficial for your health and greatly reduces the risk of transmission compared to not being on treatment.

 Do I still have to disclose my HIV positive status even if my viral load is undetectable?

-In October 2017, changes made to the NSW Public Health Act 2010 outlined that disclosure of HIV is no longer required prior to sexual intercourse.
+In October 2017, changes made to the NSW Public Health Act 2010 outlined that disclosure of HIV is no longer required before sexual intercourse.